IanELang/Projet_IGR203/README.md

 # Projet IGR203 2017 - Prise de notes sur ordinateur
 ## Julia D'Avila, Anna Duart, Ian Lang, Bernard Lupiac

-To build and launch this project navigate to projet/, then execute the commands:
+This project was tested in the Practical work rooms, and may be built and launched by navigating to project/ and executing the commands:

+>   qmake

 >   make